Acura TL: 2000

 In the second year of production, the Acura TL was given a few more features, including a 5-speed automatic transmission with SportShift.
 The added gear allowed for slightly better fuel economy and acceleration when compared to the previous 4-speed automatic transmission with SportShift.
-With this model, if the driver forgets the 1-2 shift the computer will take over when in sport mode and do the 1-2 up and down shifts, unlike the 4-speed 1999 model.
-In many vehicles, the 5-speed automatic transmission was very unreliable: as the third clutch pack wore, particles blocked off oil passages and prevented the transmission from shifting or holding gears normally.
-The transmission would slip, fail to shift, or suddenly downshift and make the car come to a screeching halt, even at freeway speeds.
+With this model, if the driver forgets the 1-2 shift, the computer will take over when in sport mode and do the 1–2 up and down shifts, unlike the 4-speed 1999 model.
+In many vehicles, the 5-speed automatic transmission was very unreliable: as the third gear clutch pack wore, particles blocked off oil passages, causing overheating or preventing the transmission from shifting or holding gears normally; symptoms included slippage, failure to shift, or sudden downshifting making the car come to a screeching halt even at freeway speeds.
 This problem was highlighted in the Los Angeles Times in September 2002.
-Consumer Reports took note and gave the TL and CL the black spot, the worst rating for transmission reliability.
-In response to the recurring problem, the manufacturer extended the warranty covering the transmission to 7 years or 100000 mi on U.S.A. models.
-A class-action lawsuit was settled to extend the transmission warranty for U.S.A. owners or entities to 7.75 years for all models made from 1998 to 2002 and some 2003 models by VIN; however, Canadian owners warranties were not extended.
+Consumer Reports took note and gave the TL and CL the "black spot," the worst rating for transmission reliability.
+In response to the recurring problem, the manufacturer extended the warranty covering the transmission to 7 years or 100000 mi on American models.
+A class-action lawsuit was settled to extend the transmission warranty for U.S. owners or entities to 7.75 years for all models made from 1998 to 2002, and some 2003 models by VIN; however, Canadian owners' warranties were not extended.
 Transmissions replaced prior to March 2005 usually fail again.
 Transmissions replaced from March 2005 and later include a redesigned third gear clutch pack reported to fix the problem.

-Other notable changes include the addition of side impact airbags for the front passengers and a change of format for the navigation system.
+Other notable changes included the addition of side impact airbags for the front passengers and a change of format for the navigation system.
 The 2000 TL switched from a CD database to a DVD-based navigation system.
-The entire continental United States became accessible with the navigation system; it was possible to drive from one coast to the other with the new navigation system.
+The entire continental United States became accessible with the navigation system, and it was possible to drive from one coast to the other.

 2001

-For the 2001 model year, a redesigned coupe version of the TL was introduced, the 3.2CL.
+For the 2001 model year, Acura introduced the new CL Type S (2001–2003) which was a sportier trim of the Acura CL (1996–2003).
 While it was mechanically identical to the TL, its sales never came close to that of its sibling model, and as a result, it was discontinued in May 2003.
-The 2001 model received a redesigned cupholder insert.
+The 2001 TL received a redesigned cupholder insert.
 The automatic transmissions in these cars were also defective.
-In response to the recurring problem, the manufacturer extended the warranty covering the transmission to 109000 mi or 7.75 years for all 1999 - 2002 and 2003 partial per VIN.
-Acura dealers replace the transmissions under warranty.
-Transmissions replaced prior to March 2005 usually fail again.
-Transmissions replaced in March 2005 and later include a redesigned third gear clutch pack reported to fix the problem.
+In response to the recurring problem, the manufacturer extended the warranty covering the transmission to 109000 mi or 7.75 years for all 1999-2002 models and certain 2003 models per the vehicle identification number, with Acura dealers replacing the transmissions under warranty.
+Transmissions replaced prior to March 2005 usually failed again, but transmissions replaced in March 2005 and later include a redesigned third gear clutch pack reported to fix the problem.

-Several models in the 2002–2003 years were the subject of a safety recall in July 2009 for injuries reported by faulty driver's side airbag inflators.
-In February 2010, another recall was issued for the same problem.

 2002

+In March 2001 for the 2002 model year, the TL got a minor makeover, with a refreshed front fascia, redesigned taillights, a 6 CD in-dash changer as well as a few other features.